codeigniter4/CodeIgniter4/user_guide_src/source/libraries/pagination.rst

 getFirstPageNumber() & getLastPageNumber()
 ------------------------------------------

-These methods return page numbers to the first and last pages in the result set.
+These methods return page numbers to the first and last pages in the current pages being displayed.

 getCurrentPageNumber()
 ----------------------